ctthang/OIDC/src/CSharp/mtls-client/web-api/HTTP_MESSAGE_SIGNATURES_IMPLEMENTATION.md

 ### ✅ **Standards Compliance**
 - Follows RFC 9449 (DPoP) for key extraction
-- Follows RFC 9421 (HTTP Message Signatures) for validation
+- Follows RFC 9421 (HTTP Message Signatures) via NSign

-## Demo Limitations

-⚠️ **Production Considerations:**
-- No fallback key resolution strategies
-- No key caching for performance
-- No nonce replay protection
-- No key rotation management

-## Testing the Demo
+## Testing the Implementation

 1. **Run the console-app** to generate DPoP + HTTP Signature requests
-2. **Run the web-api** to validate the signatures
+2. **Run the web-api** to validate the signatures with NSign
-3. **Check logs** to see the key extraction and validation process
+3. **Check logs** to see the complete validation flow

-The demo illustrates the integration between DPoP and HTTP Message Signatures!
+4. **Verify controller execution** - should now see "Hello, World!" response

+The implementation successfully combines NSign's professional HTTP Message Signatures support with DPoP-based key resolution!